Ian Fleming: Death

 Fleming's last two books, The Man with the Golden Gun and Octopussy and The Living Daylights, were published posthumously.
 The Man with the Golden Gun was published eight months after Fleming's death and had not been through the full editing process by Fleming.
 As a result, the novel was thought by publishing company Jonathan Cape to be thin and "feeble".
 The publishers had passed the manuscript to Kingsley Amis to read on holiday, but did not use his suggestions.
 Fleming's biographer Henry Chandler observes that the novel "received polite and rather sad reviews, recognising that the book had effectively been left half-finished, and as such did not represent Fleming at the top of his game".
 The final Bond book, containing two short stories, Octopussy and The Living Daylights, was published in Britain on 23 June 1966.

-In October 1975 Fleming's son Caspar, aged 23, committed suicide by drug overdose and was buried with his father.
+In October 1975 Fleming's son Caspar died from a barbiturate overdose at the age of 23, and was buried with his father.
 Fleming's widow, Ann, died in 1981 and was buried with her husband and their son.

 Writing

 The author Raymond Benson, who later wrote a series of Bond novels, noted that Fleming's books fall into two stylistic periods.
 Those books written between 1953 and 1960 tend to concentrate on "mood, character development, and plot advancement", while those released between 1961 and 1966 incorporate more detail and imagery.
 Benson argues that Fleming had become "a master storyteller" by the time he wrote Thunderball in 1961.

-Jeremy Black divides the series based on the villains Fleming created, a division supported by fellow academic Christoph Lindner.
+Jeremy Black divides the series on the basis of the villains Fleming created, a division supported by fellow academic Christoph Lindner.
 Thus the early books from Casino Royale to For Your Eyes Only are classed as "Cold War stories", with SMERSH as the antagonists.
 These were followed by Blofeld and SPECTRE as Bond's opponents in the three novels Thunderball, On Her Majesty's Secret Service and You Only Live Twice, after the thawing of East–West relations.
 Black and Lindner classify the remaining books—The Man with the Golden Gun, Octopussy and The Living Daylights and The Spy Who Loved Me—as "the later Fleming stories".